-The Ralph H. Johnson VA Medical Center is pleased to announce that the Goose Creek Primary Care and Mental Health Clinic is now in its permanent home at the Joint Base Charleston-Weapons Station (previously known as the Naval Weapons Station Charleston), at 2418 NNPTC Circle, Goose Creek, SC 29445.
+The Goose Creek VA Clinic is located at the Joint Base Charleston-Weapons Station (previously known as the Naval Weapons Station Charleston), at 2418 NNPTC Circle, Goose Creek, SC 29445.

-The new clinic was built as a joint venture with Naval Health Clinic Charleston and we are excited about the outstanding facilities and upgraded services it will provide for you, our Veterans.
-Since the new clinic is located on Joint Base Charleston-Weapons Station you will eventually have to be cleared by Base Security to get ‘regular’ access to the clinic.
+The clinic was built as a joint venture with Naval Health Clinic Charleston and is home to outstanding facilities and upgraded services for Veterans.
+Since the clinic is located on Joint Base Charleston-Weapons Station you will eventually have to be cleared by Base Security to get ‘regular’ access to the clinic.
 Instructions for gaining ‘regular’ access to the clinic are explained below.

 Monday - Friday

 7:30 a.m. - 4:00 p.m.